 - Use fair trade coffees and teas

 - Use low-waste water options – avoid disposable water bottles.
-Offer water bottle refilling stations.
+Offer water bottle refilling stations and encourage your attendees to bring their own water bottles

 - Use paper products that include recycled content and can be recycled or composted.